 Medical Editor: John P. Cunha, DO, FACOEP

-Tenoretic (atenolol and chlorthalidone) is used to treat hypertension (high blood pressure).
-Atenolol is a beta-blocker and chlorthalidone is a thiazide diuretic (water pill).
-This medication is available in generic form.
-Common side effects include dizziness, lightheadedness, slow heartbeat, tiredness, nausea, and diarrhea.
+Tenoretic (atenolol and chlorthalidone) is a combination of a beta-blocker and a thiazide diuretic (water pill) used to treat hypertension (high blood pressure).
+Tenoretic is available in generic form.
+Common side effects of Tenoretic include dizziness, spinning sensation, lightheadedness, slow heartbeat, tiredness, nausea, diarrhea, constipation, upset stomach, headache, itching or skin rash, impotence, loss of interest in sex, or trouble having an orgasm.

 The initial dose is one Tenoretic 50 tablet once a day.
 If an optimal response is not achieved, the dosage should be increased to one Tenoretic 100 tablet once a day.
 Tenoretic may interact with other blood pressure medications, dobutamine, indomethacin, isoproterenol, lithium, diabetes medication, diuretics (water pills), or steroids.
 Tell your doctor all medications you use.
 During pregnancy, Tenoretic should be used only when prescribed.
 It may harm a fetus.
 Atenolol and chlorthalidone pass into breast milk.
 Atenolol may have undesirable effects on a nursing infant.
 Discuss the risks and benefits with your doctor before breast-feeding.